How To Listen to Your Intuition

 Can I grow as a human being at my current job?

 Is there a way for me to be happy at my current job?
-If the answer is yes, we can exhale knowing that it is not necessary to leave your job to be happy.
+If the answer is yes, we can exhale, knowing that it is not necessary to leave your job to be happy.
 This is really helpful information.
-It does not means you have to stay at your current job.
+It does not mean you have to stay at your current job.
 The information just lets you know you can do so and be happy.
-Now you are in a position of strength instead of a place of fear.
+Now, you are in a position of strength instead of a place of fear.
 Let’s go deeper.

 Listen to Your Intuition: Exploring Deeper

-Do I need to be involved in less meetings at my current job to be happy?
+Do I need to be involved in fewer meetings at my current job to be happy?

 Do I need to spend less time on the phone to be happy at my current job?